Selected articles of mine

 “In this feverish era for America and the world, Frank Bruni is the doctor we need.
 His diagnoses of our fractured politics are clear and compelling.
 His prescriptions are designed to heal.
 And his bedside manner—the wise, charming voice that has made him one of America’s most admired commentators—helps the medicine taste like sugar.” — David Von Drehle, New York Times bestselling author of The Book of Charlie

 “An astonishing, alarming catalogue of the grievances that we nurture.
 I kept wanting to skip to the section on solutions (which are smart and hopeful, don't worry) but I couldn't do it.
 The writing was so sharp and good that I didn't want to miss anything!
-Damn you, Bruni!” — Amanda Ripley, journalist and author of High Conflict
+Damn you, Bruni!” — Amanda Ripley, author of High Conflict

 The Age of Grievance